rlaguilar/video-resizer-sample-project/README.md

 # video-resizer-sample-project

-Sample project demonstrating bug when resizing video.
-In my real use case I need to process the audio track, so passing it through from the source to the destination without re-encoding it isn't an option for me.
+Sample project demonstrating to resize a video.
+Used as a sample project for: https://stackoverflow.com/questions/64273790/avassetwriter-fails-only-in-ios-when-writing-audio-from-specific-videos